Domestic Steps to Admission

 Account Name: San Jose State University Graduate Admissions

 One Washington Square

 San Jose, CA 95192-001

-The laws of California provide that every student in the California State University system must be classified as either a resident or non-resident for tuition purposes.
-Applicants have the ultimate burden of proving their residence classification.
-For admission, you must have established California residency approximately one year prior to the start of the admission term.
+The laws of California provide that every student in the California State University system be classified as either a resident or non-resident for tuition purposes.
+To be eligible for resident tuition, you must have established California residency approximately one year prior to the start of the admission term.